Quick Stats

 Since the PwC Foundation operates through a nomination-based model rather than open applications, success factors differ from traditional grantmaking:

-Alignment with Foundation Priorities: The foundation invests in organizations "committed to addressing root causes of societal challenges, advancing systems-level change and fostering sustainable impact."
+Alignment with Foundation Priorities: The foundation invests in organisations "committed to addressing root causes of societal challenges, advancing systems-level change and fostering sustainable impact."
 Demonstrated commitment to these principles increases likelihood of foundation interest.

-Focus on Education and Humanitarianism: Organizations working in the foundation's two primary cause areas have the strongest alignment.
+Focus on Education and Humanitarianism: Organisations working in the foundation's two primary cause areas have the strongest alignment.
 Within education, emphasis on closing opportunity gaps, career pathways, and supporting underrepresented populations is particularly valued.

-Evidence of Innovation and Scalability: Recent major grants highlight the foundation's interest in "innovative work" and programs that can reach significant numbers of beneficiaries.
+Evidence of Innovation and Scalability: Recent major grants highlight the foundation's interest in "innovative work" and programmes that can reach significant numbers of beneficiaries.
 The Jobs for the Future grant, for example, aimed to reach 3,000+ students across 10 community colleges.

 Demonstrated Impact: The foundation seeks measurable outcomes.
 Recent press releases highlight specific metrics like "improved academic achievement and enhanced college and career readiness" (Reimagine Grants) and "500,000 individuals reached" (annual impact).